 Consul: Your visa is approved.

 He had an interview 2 days before me.
-I got excited when I found that Miguel got an I got excited when I found out he was granted a visa and hoped that I will be granted one too!
+I got excited when I found out he was granted a visa and hoped that I will be granted one too!
 We both received our passports two working days after the interview, and ta-da!
 10 years visa to the USA! ❤️

 I can say that all the worries I had before the interview was gone right away.
 At least I didn’t have to wait for a few days just to know the result.